data-apis/scipy-2023-presentation/paper.rst

 Array API Standard
 ==================

-The array API standard is a specification for APIs and behaviors that any array API compliant library should follow.
+The Python array API standard specifies standardized APIs and behaviors for array and tensor objects and operations.

+..
+TODO: we should rework the following to be more high level.
+E.g., the standard is comprised of an array object, array-aware functions, an interchange protocol, and optional extensions.
+We don't need to say fft and linalg, as there may be more extensions in the future.

 Core to the array standard is the array object, which represents an n-dimensional collection of objects of a given data type.
 Arrays have a data type (dtype), shape, and device, and should support indexing and broadcasting semantics.
 Additionally, the standard